mliew21396/remote-work-u2/week-5/4-boggle-board-solo-challenge/readme.md

 ### This challenge has 2 Parts.
 For each section, follow the steps in the releases.

 #### Part 1: Write a method that takes a row number and returns all the elements in the row.
 Our 'create_word' method works, but we don't want our methods to require the board we are working with to be an argument.
-How could you implement a 'get_row' method that only requires an integer as an argument:
+How could you implement a class so that your methods only require an integer as an argument, like so:

 ```ruby
 def get_row(row)